 For each input you can perform one of the following actions:

 The first two actions are illustrated in the screenshot below.
 The first input, "I want a coffee mug", would make a good additional example input for the "Can I have a coffee mug" class.
 We should thus assign it using the "Assign" button.
 The second input, "A cup of coffee please" should be assigned to a different class instead, namely "Can I order a coffee?".
 This can be done by clicking the "Fix" button and then dragging the input to a more appropriate class from the list of all classes of our solution, which are shown in the window on the right-hand side.

 Both of these actions and some more can also be accomplished using the menu that appears via right-click on the input:

 Using this menu, you may perform the following actions:

-The reviewing options shown in this section are available for reviewing both, user inputs for which one single class trigger has been identified and user inputs for which several class triggers have been identified.
+The reviewing options shown in this section are available for reviewing both, user inputs for which one single class has been identified and user inputs for which several classes have been identified.
 We will have a closer look at both of these cases in the coming subsections.